2120 West First Street

 Have you ever asked yourself...
 What would happen if a disaster struck your home tomorrow?
 Are you confident you’re properly covered for damages and total loss?
 Would you be required to pay out of pocket for some or all the repairs?

-Finding the right agent and company to give you home insurance and auto insurance in Fort Myers, Cape Coral and Naples can be a daunting task.
-Lott & Gaylor’s Home and Auto Insurance products offer our customers with protection for their homes and personal possessions, along with personal liability coverages.
+Finding the right Fort Myers or Cape Coral insurance agent that will work with you and help shop for affordable home insurance with the proper coverages can daunting task.
+Lott & Gaylor’s home and insurance products offer our customers protection for their dwellings and personal possessions, along with personal liability coverages.

-Call us today and let us put our knowledge of the current market conditions to work for you.
-Whether you’re searching for better home and auto insurance coverages through rated companies or looking for better service for your personal insurance needs – we can develop a cost-effective solution for you.
+Call us today and let us put our knowledge of the current insurance marketplace to work for you.
+Whether you’re searching for broader insurance coverages, verifying that you're getting the best value for your "insurance dollar" with great companies or you're looking for better service for your personal insurance needs – we can develop a affordable solution for you and your family.

-We will offer fast, free no obligation quotes from many markets to help corner the most competitive rates and the most favorable terms.
-Our agents are seasoned at placing auto, condo and home insurance in Southwest Florida and around the state.
+We offer fast, free no obligation quotes from many markets to help corner the most competitive rates and the most favorable terms.
+Our agents are seasoned at placing the most affordable home insurance in Southwest Florida and around the state.

 The cost of this coverage is determined by many rating factors.
 The quality of the coverage, however, is determined by the quality of the insurer and whether the policy is written on a named perils or all-risk basis.
 A named-perils policy covers only those losses specifically cited in the contract.
 The all-risk policy works the opposite way – unless a peril is specifically excluded, coverage is provided.
 The all-risk policy is broader and the burden of proof is on the carrier not you in the event of a loss.